nathanmarz/storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 Thus, in this example User A has a smaller average percentage of his or her resource guarantee satisfied than User B.  Thus, User A should get priority to be allocated more resource, i.e., schedule a topology submitted by User A.

-When scheduling, RAS sort users by the average percentage satisfied of resource guarantee and schedule topologies from users based on that ordering starting from the users with the lowest average percentage satisfied of resource guarantee.
+When scheduling, RAS sorts users by the average percentage satisfied of resource guarantee and schedule topologies from users based on that ordering starting from the users with the lowest average percentage satisfied of resource guarantee.
 When a user’s resource guarantee is completely satisfied, the user’s average percentage satisfied of resource guarantee will be greater than or equal to 1.

 ### Specifying Eviction Strategy
+The eviction strategy is used when there are not enough free resources in the cluster to schedule new topologies.
+If the cluster is full, we need a mechanism to evict topologies so that user resource guarantees can be met and additional resource can be shared fairly among users.
 The strategy for evicting topologies is also a pluggable interface in which the user can implement his or her own topology eviction strategy.
 For a user to implement his or her own eviction strategy, he or she needs to implement the IEvictionStrategy Interface and set *Config.RESOURCE_AWARE_SCHEDULER_EVICTION_STRATEGY* to point to the implemented strategy class.
 For instance:

     resource.aware.scheduler.eviction.strategy: "backtype.storm.scheduler.resource.strategies.eviction.DefaultEvictionStrategy"